-We rely significantly on revenue from FortiGuard and FortiCare subscription services which may decline, and because we recognize revenue from FortiGuard and FortiCare subscription services over the term of the relevant service period, downturns or upturns in sales of FortiGuard and FortiCare subscription services are not immediately reflected in full in our operating results.
+We rely significantly on revenue from FortiGuard security subscription and FortiCare technical support services, and revenue from these services may decline or fluctuate.
+Because we recognize revenue from these services over the term of the relevant service period, downturns or upturns in sales of FortiGuard security subscription and FortiCare technical support services are not immediately reflected in full in our operating results.

-Our FortiGuard and FortiCare subscription services revenue have historically accounted for a significant percentage of our total revenue.
-Revenue from the sale of new, or from the renewal of existing, FortiGuard and FortiCare subscription service contracts may decline and fluctuate as a result of a number of factors, including fluctuations in purchases of FortiGate appliances, changes in the sales mix between products and services, end-customers' level of satisfaction with our products and services, the prices of our products and services, the prices of products and services offered by our competitors, reductions in our customers' spending levels and the timing of revenue recognition with respect to these arrangements.
-If our sales of new, or renewals of existing FortiGuard and FortiCare subscription service contracts decline, our revenue and revenue growth may decline and our business could suffer.
-In addition, in the event significant customers require payment terms for FortiGuard and FortiCare subscription services in arrears or for shorter periods of time than annually, such as monthly or quarterly, this may negatively impact our billings and revenue.
-Furthermore, we recognize FortiGuard and FortiCare subscription services revenue monthly over the term of the relevant service period, which is typically from one to three years, and in some instances has been as long as five years.
-As a result, much of the FortiGuard and FortiCare subscription services revenue we report each quarter is the recognition of deferred revenue from FortiGuard and FortiCare subscription services entered into during previous quarters or years.
-Consequently, a decline in new or renewed FortiGuard and FortiCare subscription services contracts in any one quarter will not be fully reflected in revenue in that quarter but will negatively affect our revenue in future guarters.
-Accordingly, the effect of significant downturns in sales of new, or renewals of existing.
-FortiGuard and FortiCare subscription services is not reflected in full in our statements of operations until future periods.
-Our FortiGuard and FortiCare subscription services revenue also makes it difficult for us to rapidly increase our revenue through additional service sales in any period, as revenue from new and renewal support services contracts must be recognized over the applicable service period.
+Our FortiGuard security subscription and FortiCare technical support services revenue has historically accounted for a significant percentage of our total revenue.
+Revenue from the sale of new, or from the renewal of existing, FortiGuard security subscription and FortiCare technical support service contracts may decline and fluctuate as a result of a number of factors, including fluctuations in purchases of FortiGate appliances, changes in the sales mix between products and services, end-customers' level of satisfaction with our products and services, the prices of our products and services, the prices of products and services offered by our competitors, reductions in our customers' spending levels and the timing of revenue recognition with respect to these arrangements.
+If our sales of new, or renewals of existing, FortiGuard security subscription and FortiCare technical support service contracts decline, our revenue and revenue growth may decline and our business could suffer.
+In addition, in the event significant customers require payment terms for FortiGuard security subscription and FortiCare technical support services in arrears or for shorter periods of time than annually, such as monthly or quarterly, this may negatively impact our billings and revenue.
+Furthermore, we recognize FortiGuard security subscription and FortiCare technical support services revenue monthly over the term of the relevant service period, which is typically from one to three years, to a lesser extent, five years.
+As a result, much of the FortiGuard security subscription and FortiCare technical support services revenue we report each quarter is the recognition of deferred revenue from FortiGuard security subscription and FortiCare technical support services contracts entered into during previous quarters or years.
+Consequently, a decline in new or renewed FortiGuard security subscription and FortiCare technical support services contracts in any one quarter will not be fully reflected in revenue in that quarter but will negatively affect our revenue in future quarters.
+Accordingly, the effect of significant downturns in sales of new, or renewals of existing, FortiGuard security subscription and FortiCare technical support services is not reflected in full in our statements of operations until future periods.
+Our FortiGuard security subscription and FortiCare technical support services revenue also makes it difficult for us to rapidly increase our revenue through additional service sales in any period, as revenue from new and renewal support services contracts must be recognized over the applicable service period.